 Lead Pastor and Teaching Elder

 Blake leads the vision and preaching at Trinity as an ordained minister in the Presbyterian Church in America (PCA).
 He grew up south of the Red River in Wichita Falls, TX and graduated from Texas A&M (B.S.
 Biomedical Science).
 He earned his Masters of Theology degree from Dallas Theological Seminary where he received the Edwin Deibler Award in historical theology.
-He is married to Lauren, an registered nurse, and has four children - Andrew, Annie, Bennett & Augie.
+He is married to Lauren, a registered nurse at Owasso Public Schools.
+They have four children - Andrew, Annie, Bennett & Augie.
 Before Trinity, Blake was a campus minister at Princeton University.
-Outside of Trinity, he serves as the current moderator of Hills and Plains Presbytery, is a member of the executive committee of the PCA's Mission to North America, as chairman of the Southwest Church Planting Network, and as a member of the Owasso Young Life Committee.
+Outside of Trinity, he serves as the current moderator of Hills and Plains Presbytery, as a member of the executive committee of the PCA's Mission to North America, as chairman of the Southwest Church Planting Network, and as a member of the Owasso Young Life Committee.
 Blake enjoys cycling, flying, snow skiing, and the outdoors.

 REV. SCOTT MITCHELL

 Associate Pastor and Teaching Elder

 Scott leads community groups, discipleship, and youth staff at Trinity as an ordained teaching elder in the PCA.
 Scott was raised in Greenville, TX, and is a graduate of Texas A&M University (B.S., civil engineering) and Westminster Theological Seminary, Dallas Campus (M.Div.).
 Scott is married to Bonnie and has two children, Lucy and Eli.
 Before coming on staff at Trinity, Scott served as the RUF campus minister at Lehigh University in Bethlehem, PA, for nine years, and as a civil engineer in Texas for six years.
-In his spare time, Scott enjoys fishing, hunting, reading, and playing piano.
+In his spare time, Scott enjoys fishing, hunting, kayaking, reading, and playing piano.